DigixGlobal/etc-redemption/guide/GUIDE.md

-[31/05 21:12 gmt] This guide will amended regularly with status updates.

-🚨 Redemption stage has not started yet, *snapshot* block set for 3,800,000

-🚨 DGDR will be redeemable after the *activation* block - to be announced several hours after snapshot block!
+🚨 Snapshot block has been captured.
+DGDR will be redeemable after the *activation* block - to be announced several hours after snapshot block!

 # Digix ETC Redemption User Guide